Spring Explorer

 Project-based learning

-Project themes have been intentionally designed for students and teachers to take their project in a direction that best meets the group’s needs and motivations.
+Project themes have been created in a way that allows students and teachers to choose the direction that best fits their group’s needs and interests.

-This means that every group of students will learn something different and each student receives a personalised learning experience.
-Each theme will have a central guiding question that focuses the project and students work collaboratively towards the production of a tangible project outcome.
+This means that every group of students will learn something different, and each student receives a personalised learning experience.
+For each theme, there will be a main question that guides the project, and the students will work together to make a project outcome.

 This approach helps students learning faster and more successfully.
 It also guarantees that students will learn something new every time.